borjalofe/wordpress-on-install-setup/README.md

    2. Sets the default page as the home page
    3. Creates a new page and sets it up as the blog page
    4. Sets the Privacy page -and tries to get the content from a "privacy.txt" file-
+   5. Sets the Cookies page -and tries to get the content from a "cookies.txt" file-
+   6. Sets the About page -and tries to get the content from a "about.txt" file-
+   7. Sets the Contact page
 3. Options setup:
    1. Enables de Welcome panel -this is specially useful when using this script as part of the multisite's new blog setup-
    2. Sets the permalink structure to post name -which imho is the most user-friendly permalink structure ever-